 Your health insurance probably won’t travel with you outside of your country, and Medicare does not work overseas.
 So, you’ll need to get health insurance in Panama unless you decide to self-insure.
 Luckily, healthcare and health insurance are very affordable in Panama as you will see below.

 Following are my personal experiences, the experience of tour guests, and the experiences of friends who have come to Panama to seek medical care.

 About 3 months after I moved to Boquete Panama, I experienced a lot of pressure in my ear so I went to one of the local doctors.
 No appointment necessary.
 After a thorough examination, he told me I had a sinus infection and an ear infection.
 He gave me a 7 day supply of antibiotics and ear drops.
 Plus he told me to take a teaspoon of local honey every day for a month, then at least one teaspoon per week after that.
 He also “prescribed” eating 2-4 kiwi fruit every day for 7 days because they are high in Vitamin C. Total cost for the doctor visit and meds…. $10.
 That was in 2010 price.
-But now in 2019, he charges $15 unless you have a Visa, then it is only $12
+But now, he charges $15 unless you have a Visa, then it is only $12

 That’s $10 total.
 Not a $10 co-pay for insurance.

 One time I had to go to the emergency room at Hospital Chiriqui in David because I had sharp pain in my right side.
 I thought my appendix was busting.
 I was seen right away.
 They took blood tests, urine tests and got an IV started with pain meds.
 I was there several hours.
 The doctor determined that it was not my appendix.

 The total cost was $44.80.
 Not a co-pay!